babelouest/rhonabwy/API.md

 - GnuTLS for the cryptographic functions
 - Jansson for the JSON manipulation
 - Yder for the logs
-- Ulfius when it requires to retrieve keys from an URL
+- Libcurl when it requires to retrieve keys from an URL

 When relevant, a function can accept or return GnuTLS or Jansson data.
 But if you're not using those in your application and prefer raw data, you can use the more agnostic functions.